Marcus Folkesson

 High resolution timers

-High resolution timers Nearly all systems has some kind of Programmable Interrupt Timer (PIT) or High Precision Event Timer (HPET) that is programmed to periodically interrupt the operating system (if not configured with CONFIG_NO_HZ).
+High resolution timers Nearly all systems have some kind of Programmable Interrupt Timer (PIT) or High Precision Event Timer (HPET) that is programmed to periodically interrupt the operating system (if not configured with CONFIG_NO_HZ).
 The kernel performs several tasks in these ticks such as timekeeping, calculate statistics for the currently running process, schedule a new process and so on.
 The interrupt occurs at regular intervals - exactly HZ times per second.

 Modules with parameters